secretponcho/speech-to-text/README.md

-# speech-to-text
+# default-node
-A simple tool that converts file uploads and microphone input into text.
+Template node.js file structure and package.json for quickstarting new projects